hapedo/ESPLouverControl/README.md

  - motor up
  - motor down

+Supported movements executed by key press:
-Short key press controls relays directly, long press (more than 2 seconds) makes louver to fully open/close (time can be configured).
+ - Short key press controls relays directly
+ - Long press (more than 2 seconds) makes louver to fully open/close (time can be configured).

-Sequential press of down and then up (holding down) key causes full close and open lamellas.
+ - Sequential press of down and then up (while holding down) key makes louver to fully close and open lamellas.

 5 second long press of reset button causes loading defaults and module reboot to AP mode.